LiveRamp/extravagance/README.md

 ## Building

-In theory, you should be able to just run `bin/build-docker` to produce a Docker image locally.
+First, run `stack docker pull` to download the docker image used to run the compilation process.
+In theory, you should now be able to just run `bin/build-docker` to produce a Docker image locally.
+The process may randomly crash, possibly due to running out of memory.
+You should be able to restart it and it will continue where it left off.

+To build a binary for your development system, simply run `stack build .`.